roms2000/burp-docker/README.md

 `/var/log/burp-ui` - burp-ui access/error logs are not redirected to container stdout. mount a volume from host if you want to see/preserve these logs

 You should mount a path from host machine to these for best outcome.

-#### Tips

-- Each restart copies /etc/burp/burp-server.conf.template as /etc/burp/burp-server.conf and edits it according to variables set.
-If you wish to add or edit some configuration which is not supported by my build, you can edit the template file inside the container/host mountpoint to preserve things in the future.

-- /etc/burp/burp.conf is generated only if /etc/burp/clientconfdir/${BUI_USER} file doesn't exist, so you can also edit that if you wish.

-- /etc/burp/burpui.cfg is copied from the burp-ui python package provided template on every restart, so it's currently not possible to edit it outside what variables provide.